better-internet/radworks-docs/docs/get-involved/community.md

 ## [Twitter](https://twitter.com/radicle)

-We use our Twitter to share announcements & project-wide updates, as well as amplify Radicle-aligned messaging from partnerships and the greater ecosystem.
+We use Twitter to share announcements & project-wide updates, as well as amplify Radicle-aligned messaging from partnerships and the greater ecosystem.
 We don't offer support here.

 [@radicle](https://twitter.com/radicle)